 - 1. Provides for the conservation of the Beaver Hills Moraine; - 2.
 Provides opportunities for responsible human interactions with nature; - 3.
-Strengthen the Beaver Hills Biosphere; and - 4.
-Provide opportunities for tourism.
+Strengthen the Beaver Hills Biosphere; and new or expanded confined feeding operations to locate outside of the Beaver Hills Policy Area.